KevinMcNamara0007/vision/README.md

 # vision
 Open Source repo demoing vision enablement in any digital surface

-# Distance Detection Model
+# AI Inferfence Engine Usage

 This model combines YOLO face detection with Depth Anything V2 (finetuned on metric depth) to estimate distances to detected faces in images.
+It also features a custom trained squinting detection model.

 ## Installation